kyma-project/website/content/blog-posts/2021-04-22-release-notes-1.22/index.md

 - Hydra-Maester and Oathkeeper-Maester charts were updated accordingly.

 The update also caused important changes in Hydra autoscaling (HPA) overrides.
 The ORY charts now provide a more recent and configurable set of overrides.
 Existing overrides defined in the `hpa.hydra` entry were replaced by a configuration defined in `hydra.deployment.autoscaling`.
 Take a look at the [`values.yaml`](https://github.com/kyma-project/kyma/blob/release-1.22/resources/ory/charts/hydra/values.yaml) file for a default configuration.

+## CLI

+### Option to deploy specific Kyma branch

+Starting from this release, you can use the `kyma alpha deploy` command to specify any branch as a source to install or update Kyma.
+As before, you can choose the `main` branch, but now you can also deploy Kyma from any other branch of the official Kyma repository.
+You can find more details in the [CLI documentation](https://kyma-project.io/docs/cli/commands/#kyma-alpha-deploy-kyma-alpha-deploy).

 ## Other